CSE232-MSU/CSE232/syllabus.md

 ### Projects

 There will be 3 projects over the course of the semester, contributing a total of 300 points to your final grade.
 Each project will be due at 10 PM on a Thursday.
 The projects will include the design and implementation of solutions using C++.
-Project submission and grading will be done via Mimir.
+Project submission and grading will be done via Coding Rooms.

 All assignments (projects and homework) are to be done individually.
 Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance specific code), the work must be your own__.
 You can make private posts on Piazza asking for help.
 See the [Academic Honesty](#academic-honesty) section below.